ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/angular/angular.md

-# How to Deploy an Angular Application on Code Capsules
+# How to Deploy an Angular Application to Production on Code Capsules

 Deploy an Angular application and learn how to host frontend code on Code Capsules.